tobega/tailspin-v0/TailspinReference.md

 Inside a templates object, sending to matchers can be used as an additional type of _value chain_ for most value productions.
 Note that the `#` to send to matchers ends the _value chain_ and the result at that point will be whatever the matchers and their blocks determine.
 If it is at the end of a statement it behaves as if it was followed by a `!` [emit marker](#emit-value).

-Templates have a special [mutable state value](#templates-state) which can be useful for iterative processing.
+Templates have a special [mutable state value](#mutable-state) which can be useful for iterative processing.

+NOTE: In the functioning of the templates you may need to define [local types](#local-types) that will only be valid within an execution of the templates, otherwise [autotyping](#autotyping) may interfere with following executions by creating global types.

 #### Defined templates
 Templates can be defined with an identifier as a top-level statement or inside another templates object.